-Robusta coffee (Coffea canephora) is the chief crop grown in the country which provides substantial economic return.
+Robusta coffee (Coffea canephora) is the chief crop grown in the country which provides a substantial economic return.
 Arabica is grown in northern Thailand.
 The six provinces in southern Thailand where Robusta is grown are the Chumphon, Surat Thani, Nakhon Si Thammarat, Krabi, Phangnga and Ranong with reported coverage of an area of 67831.52 ha.

 Production in the southern part of the country is 80,000 tons of Robusta, and the northern region produces only arabica of about 500 tons.
-20,000 tons of robusta coffee is for domestic consumption, in the form of dissolvable, roasted, powdered and tinned coffee.
-Organic coffee is considered suitable for cultivation in the highlands with an elevation range of 800 metres (2,600 ft) to 1,200 metres (3,900 ft).
-Is is grown both in shaded areas and in open areas in full sun.
+Twenty thousand tons of robusta coffee is for domestic consumption, in the form of dissolvable, roasted, powdered and tinned coffee.
+Organic coffee is considered suitable for cultivation in the mountains with an elevation range of 800 metres (2,600 ft) to 1,200 metres (3,900 ft).
+It is grown both in shaded areas and in open areas in full sun.
 Intercropping is also practised in hill areas along with fruit trees.

-The production in the northern border region with Burma and Laos (The Golden Triangle) was initiated by the royal family of Thailand to replace opium for other crops.
+The production in the northern border region with Burma and Laos (The golden triangle) was initiated by the royal family of Thailand to replace opium for other crops.
 Under the Thai/United Nations Crop Replacement and Community Development Project coffee cultivation has been experimented with as a replacement crop for opium.
-Arabica has been recommended as a good variety as its yield is profitable to all categories of farmers, including the hill tribes.
+Arabica has been recommended as a tasty variety as its yield is profitable to all categories of farmers, including the hill tribes.